 Mikolasek called for the Standing Committee Reports:

-Strategic Planning Committee – No Report
+Strategic Planning Committee – Bergeron stated the meetings will resume in January.

 Finance Committee Report:

-Operation Fund Bills – McCarty made a motion to approve the October 2024 Operation bills, in the amount of $178,510.92, seconded by Schiradelly.
+Operation Fund Bills – Richardson made a motion to approve the November 2024 Operation bills, in the amount of $184,203.98, seconded by Schiradelly.
 Discussion.
-A roll call was taken with all seven members present voting aye.
+A roll call was taken with all nine members present voting aye.
 Motion carried.

-Surcharge Fund Bills – Schiradelly made a motion to approve the October 2024 Surcharge bills, in the amount of $55,320.16 seconded by Fox.
+Surcharge Fund Bills – McCarty made a motion to approve the November 2024 Surcharge bills, in the amount of $30,629.37 seconded by Allison.
 Discussion.
-A roll call was taken with all seven members present voting aye.
+A roll call was taken with all nine members present voting aye.
 Motion carried.

-Anticipated Expenses – None.
+Anticipated Expenses – Hurtig reviewed the anticipated expenses contained in the packet.
+Schiradelly made a motion to approve and move forward to the Finance Committee, a Digital Fixed Station Interface Solution by Motorola in the amount of $45,000 and to Upgrade 6 Tait CGW’s for DFSI by A Beep in the amount of $6,500, seconded by Forseth.
+Discussion.
+A roll call was taken with all nine members present voting aye.
+Motion carried.

 Mikolasek called for Old Business:

+Other Old Business – None.

+Tyler New World Fire RMS – Hurtig stated a demo is scheduled for tonight with Emergency Networking at 1800 via Teams.
+There was an email sent on the 3rd to anyone interested in joining.
+Bergeron stated they did have a meeting with Tyler they will continue to honor and adhere to the remaining ten-year contract.
+They were assured by Tyler that when renegotiating the contract it will be in line with the other products.

 Mikolasek called for New Business: